American Heart World Tour

 The American Heart World Tour was the third concert tour by American singer-songwriter Benson Boone, in support of his second studio album, American Heart (2025).
-It began in Saint Paul, Minnesota, United States, on August 22, 2025, and concluded in Stockholm, Sweden, on November 18, 2025.
+It began in Saint Paul, Minnesota, United States, on August 22, 2025, and concluded in Birmingham, England, on March 15, 2026.
 Spanning 50 shows across North America and Europe, it marked Boone's first all-arena concert tour.

 Announcements

 On May 5, 2025, Benson Boone announced that he would embark on the American Heart World Tour with thirty dates across North America, marking his first all-arena concert tour.
 The pre-sale and general sale dates were announced concurrently.
 Pre-sales started on May 7, while general sales began on May 9.
 On May 8, Boone announced two extra dates for Salt Lake City due to high demand.
 On May 30, Boone announced the European leg of the tour.
 Pre-sales began on June 3, while general sales started on June 5.
 On June 4, Boone announced extra dates for Manchester and Amsterdam due to high demand.
 A day later, an extra date for London was also announced.
 On August 19, Elliot James Reay was announced as the opening act for the first half of the North American leg of the tour, and on September 15, Brooke Combe was announced as the opener for the remainder of the North American leg.
 On October 10, Reay was announced to return as the opening act for the tour's European leg.
 On November 1, the Birmingham show was cancelled at the last minute due to vocal issues.